-During 2018, we experienced less favorable commodity costs compared to the prices paid for commodities in 2017 due to tariffs causing the inflation of steel prices.
+During 2018 and into 2019, we experienced increased commodity costs due to tariffs causing the inflation of steel prices.
 Historically, we have mitigated, and we currently expect to continue to mitigate, commodity cost increases in part by engaging in proactive vendor negotiations, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.

 Most of the components of our products are also affected by commodity cost pressures and are commercially available from a number of sources.
-In 2018, we experienced no significant work stoppages because of shortages of raw materials or commodities.
+In 2019, we experienced no significant work stoppages because of shortages of raw materials or commodities.
 The highest raw material and component costs are generally for steel, which we purchase from several suppliers.